-Cloud-init is an open source project compatible with most Linux distributions.
-Cloud-init is to help handle early initialization of a cloud instance, which includes tasks such as disk-resizing and network configuration.
-Cloud-init also has a datasource feature (known as userdata) which describes configuration settings of the cloud instance to Cloud-init.
-When Cloud-init detects userdata, it applies the given settings to the cloud instance.
+Cloud-init is an open-source project compatible with most Linux distributions.
+Cloud-init is designed to handle early initialization of a cloud instance and uses userdata to describe the cloud instance's configuration settings.
+When Cloud-init detects userdata, it applies the settings to the cloud instance.

 Cloud-init is third-party software and is not supported by Vultr.
 See this article for more information about cloud-init issues.
 Vultr instances created before 2017 had this software installed by default.
 New deployments of our standard OS images do not include cloud-init.
 If you decide to install Cloud-init on your instance, please see the official cloud-init documentation.